jehcriss42/selenium_cs/README.md

         $ dotnet sln add Framework
         $ dotnet sln add Royale
         $ dotnet sln add Royale.Tests

+    Install Selenium NuGet (package) with PackSharp

+    Open Command Palette > select PackSharp: Bootstrap Selenium > add to Royale.Tests, our Test Project

+    If you open the Royale.Tests.csproj file, you will see that Selenium packages have been added You will also see a _drivers directory is added at the Workspace root

     Build the Solution so we know everything is working